 Woodside reports reserves net of the fuel and flare required for production, processing and transportation up to a reference point.
-For offshore oil projects, the reference point is defined as the outlet of the Floating Production Storage Facility (FPSO), while for the onshore gas projects the reference point is defined as the inlet to the downstream (onshore) processing facility.
+For offshore oil projects, the reference point is defined as the outlet of the Floating Production Storage and Offloading facility (FPSO), while for the onshore gas projects the reference point is defined as the inlet to the downstream (onshore) processing facility.

 Woodside uses both deterministic and probabilistic methods for estimation of petroleum resources at the field and project levels.
 Unless otherwise stated, all petroleum estimates reported at the company or region level are aggregated by arithmetic summation by category.
 Note that the aggregated Proved level may be a very conservative estimate due to the portfolio effects of arithmetic summation.

 ‘MMboe’ means millions (106) of barrels of oil equivalent.
 Dry gas volumes, defined as ‘C4 minus’ hydrocarbon components and non-hydrocarbon volumes that are present in sales product, are converted to oil equivalent volumes via a constant conversion factor, which for Woodside is 5.7 Bcf of dry gas per 1 MMboe.
 Volumes of oil and condensate, defined as ‘C5 plus’ petroleum components, are converted from MMbbl to MMboe on a 1:1 ratio.